 What Is The Most Important Interpersonal Skill?

-Listening is the most important interpersonal communication skill, and not just hearing, but active listening.
-Active listening occurs when you are engaged with what the other person is saying and then use reflective listening to make sure you’re understanding them correctly.
+Listening is the most important interpersonal communication skill.
+It involves not just hearing but active listening.
+Active listening occurs when you are engaged with what the other person is saying and use reflective listening.
+This helps ensure you understand them correctly.

 Other Essential Communication Skills